xxu30-appdev/classroom-associations/README.md

 (Don't worry about styling -- focus on functionality only.)

-## Setup
+## Standard Workflow

- 1. Clone this project to your Cloud9 workspace as usual
+ 1. From [your Cloud9 repositories list](https://c9.io/account/repos), set up a workspace [as usual](https://guides.firstdraft.com/starting-on-a-project-in-cloud9).
- 1. `bin/setup`
+ 1. Set up the project: `bin/setup`
- 1. Click the Run Project button
+ 1. Add some dummy data with: `rails dev:prime`
- 1. Navigate to the app preview in Chrome and verify that it works.
-You should see a functional version of the courses index page.
+ 1. Start the web server by clicking "Run Project".
- 1. I've already added the [draft_generators](https://guides.firstdraft.com/draftgenerators.html) gem to the `Gemfile` for you, but you might want to go read that Guide to get an overview of what it does for us.
+ 1. Navigate to your live application preview.
- 1. Run `rails grade:all` as you go to check your progress
+ 1. As you work, remember to navigate to `/git` and **commit often as you work.**
- 1. If at any point `rails grade:all` fails with the message "Migrations are pending.
-To resolve this issue, run: bin/rake db:migrate RAILS_ENV=test" then run
+ 1. Make new branches freely to experiment! _Especially_ before starting on a new task.

-        rails db:migrate RAILS_ENV=test
+ 1. Run `rails grade` as often as you like to see how you are doing, but **make sure you test your app manually first to make sure it matches the target's behavior first**.

 ## Two important notes about `rails console`